jimenezraul/jimenezraul/README.md

 ## Hi there 👋, my name is Raul

-I'm a Full stack web developer with the ability to create professional websites from the ground up.
-I am passionate about turning ideas into real projects.

 - 🔭 I’m currently working on this page.
 - 🌱 I'm currently learning Full Stack Development.
 - 👁️ I’m looking to collaborate on Open source projects.